hjxiao/dfs/README.md

   - dfs library layer: The dfslib API exposes several primitives to the user to create, open, and modify ".dfs" files.
 - server node

 The client nodes are connected to the server node in a star topological layout.
 Each client has no knowledge of other clients utilizing the services of the distributed file system.
-The server transparently mediate communication between each client using bi-directional RPC.
+The server transparently mediates communication between each client using bi-directional RPC.

 ## dfslib API